-Tattoo Pain - How Much Do Getting A Tattoo Hurt?
+Tattoo Pain - How Much Does Getting A Tattoo Hurt?

 Ah, this old discussion.
 The question with no real answer, honestly.
 Do tattoos hurt?
 Yes, they definitely do - but how much getting a tattoo actually hurts for each individual person depends on an extraordinary amount of factors, and there cannot be a single correct answer to this question.

 This large, detailed articled should hopefully give you some insight into what factors should be taken into consideration when it comes to deciding how painful a tattoo can be.

 Do All Tattoos Hurt?

 I think you already know the answer to this question deep down.
 Do all tattoos hurt?
 Unfortunately, yes they do.
 At the end of the day, your skin is getting stabbed with between 1 and 20 needles at once, over and over again - hundreds of thousands of times over a single sitting (really).
 There are no two ways about it, all tattoos do hurt.

 That being said, not all tattoos hurt equal, and there are many, many different factors that can affect the amount of pain in which you may or may not go through for any given tattoo.

 What Does Getting a Tattoo Feel Like?
 How Bad Do Tattoos Hurt?

 Once again, how bad a tattoo hurts is a very difficult question to answer as there are so many variables that can affect what getting a tattoo feels like.